grantcarthew/start-prototype/docs/cli/start-config-agent.md

 **No agent configured:**

 ```
-No agent 'nonexistent' found in global config.
+No agent 'nonexistent' found in configuration.

-Configure: start config agent new global
+Configure: start config agent new
 ```

 **Interactive selection:**